 How Does the Virginia 529 Education Savings Plan Work?

-529 savings plans were put into place to help families pay for college or post-secondary tuition.
-All earnings from a 529 account are not taxed as income and contributors can even get a valuable tax deduction for utilizing the plan.
+The 529 savings plan was put into place to help families pay for college or post-secondary tuition.
+All earnings from a 529 account are not taxed as income and contributors get a valuable tax deduction for utilizing the plan.

-If enough money is saved through this vehicle, there is less stress at admissions time about applying for financial aid or searching for scholarships.
-Earnings on Virginia529 accounts grow federal and state tax–deferred and are excluded for income tax purposes when used for qualified higher education expenses.
-You pay no income tax as your contributions grow and no income tax when you use the funds for the beneficiary’s qualified higher education expenses.
+Earnings on Virginia 529 accounts grow federal and state tax–deferred and are excluded for income tax purposes when used for qualified higher education expenses.
+You pay no income tax as your contributions grow, and no income tax when you use the funds for the beneficiary’s qualified higher education expenses.
 The 529 can be withdrawn to pay for tuition, room and board and other education expenses, such as textbooks or supplies.

 Through these tax-deductible plans, family members and friends can contribute to a child's college fund, and get a tax benefit for doing so.
 Over the years, with regular contributions and compound interest, the plan can grow significantly to provide for the child's educational expenses.
 Virginia offers the following options:

 - Virginia 529 Invest: This plan is offered directly from the state.
 Virginia's Invest529 state-administered 529 savings program features a mix of different mutual funds and separately-managed accounts in its age-based, static and FDIC-insured portfolio options.
 Invest529 is consistently ranked among the top 529 plans by independent sources due to its low fees, tax advantages and diverse investment options are reasons.

 - College America: In partnership with American Funds, one of the oldest and largest mutual fund companies in the country, this plan is managed and sold by advisors and has dozens of investment options, including an age-based investment strategy that gets more conservative as the beneficiary gets closer to college.